paulissoft/oracle-tools/jdbc/smart-pool-data-source/README.md

 And, yes Oracle can help us here.
 Oracle has the following functionality: [Proxy User Authentication and Connect Through in Oracle Databases](https://oracle-base.com/articles/misc/proxy-users-and-connect-through).

-So this means that when you want to connect to users X, Y and Z, you can do that thru proxy user P.
+So this means that when you want to connect to users X, Y and Z, you can do that through proxy user P.

 ```
 create user P identified by <password of P>;